County Route 534 (New Jersey): Route description

 The two routes head southeast on the four-lane White Horse Pike, becoming concurrent with CR 561 a short distance later.
 The road turns to the south-southeast and passes through the downtown area of Berlin as a two-lane road.
 Past the downtown area, CR 534 and CR 561 split from US 30 at the same intersection, with CR 534 heading east on Jackson Road and CR 561 heading southeast on Tansboro Road.
 Jackson Road carries CR 534 through residential areas, crossing into Berlin Township upon passing over NJ Transit's Atlantic City Line.
 The road enters commercial areas as it crosses Route 73 before continuing into Waterford Township.
 In this area, the route passes a mix of woodland and homes, intersecting CR 713, CR 715, and CR 710.
-Farther east, CR 534 enters more dense forests of the Pine Barrens and comes to a junction with CR 714 near Atco Raceway.
+Farther east, CR 534 enters more dense forests of the Pine Barrens and comes to a junction with CR 714 near the former Atco Raceway.
 From this point, the road heads northeast into sparsely populated areas.

 Upon crossing the Mullica River, CR 534 continues into Shamong Township in Burlington County and becomes Jackson-Indian Mills Road.
 The road turns north-northeast, becoming Oak Shade Road at the Atsion Road intersection, and heads into a mix of farms and woods and reaches an intersection with CR 541.
 From here, CR 534 passes woodland and some homes as it reaches its eastern terminus at CR 620.